Nickolays/SegService/README.md

 # Echo Left Segmentation:
-This repository serves as a template for object detection using YOLOv8 and FastAPI.
-With YOLOv8, you get a popular real-time object detection model and with FastAPI, you get a modern, fast (high-performance) web framework for building APIs.
+This repository serves as a template for building a real-time Segmentation API using U2-Net and FastAPI.
 The project also includes Docker, a platform for easily building, shipping, and running distributed applications.

 # What's inside: